bhstark2/latency/report.md

 involving user interaction, from web browsing to video streaming and everything in between.
-As this is a recent development, it has meant that latency is not well understood in the policy or regulatory spheres or by the average consumer — or even by many in the industry.
+As this is a recent development, it has meant that latency is not well understood in the policy or regulatory spheres or by the average user — or even by many in the industry.
 One of the reasons for this has been that the way in which network latency has historically been characterized is flawed.
 The measurement methodology and the metrics typically used to describe latency performance have had very